CookieUzen/web-notes/_docs/bm/unit 3.md

 However, selling equity comes with the cost of losing control and dividends.

-Share Capital

-:   is money raised through selling shares
+__Share Capital__ is money raised through selling shares.

-Business Angel

-:   are wealthy investors, often buying a chunk of shares as investment
+__Business Angel__ are wealthy investors, often buying a chunk of shares as investment.

-Venture Capitalist

-:   are companies similar to Business Angels
+__Venture Capitalist__ are companies similar to Business Angels.

 ### Debt Finance

 Debt finance is the method of borrowing money to acquire finance.
 Often times, borrowing money can quickly bring money for investment, but their is the cost of interest.
 Interest is additional money owed overtime as borrowed money is payed off.

-Loan Capital

-:   are long term borrowing of money, often for the purchasing capital.
+__Loan Capital__ are long term borrowing of money, often for the purchasing capital.
     These loans require collateral in case there is a default on the loan.

-Overdrafts

-:   are a high cost, short term loan.
+__Overdrafts__ are a high cost, short term loan.
 It is when the company spend more
     money that they have in their account, and have to pay back in high interest.

-Credit Cards

-:   are a method of borrowing money and paying back every month.
+__Credit Cards__ are a method of borrowing money and paying back every month.

 ### Financial Aid

 Financial Aid is money given to the companies for free.
 Generally, these come from NGOs or governments who want to support the business.

-Subsidies

-:   money given to the production of goods that is good for the society,
-    often provided by the government
+__Subsidies__ money given to the production of goods that is good for the society, often provided by the government

-Grants

-:   are loans with no interest, and does not need to be paid back.
-There
-    may be conditions on how the money is spent
+__Grants__ are loans with no interest, and does not need to be paid back.
+There may be conditions on how the money is spent

 ### Other Sources of Finance

 Other then the main sources of finance, there are others that does not fit the groups.

-Trade Credit

-:   is a method of paying for goods at a later date, without interest.
+__Trade Credit__ is a method of paying for goods at a later date, without interest.
 Often provided to companies by companies.

-Debt Factoring

-:   is the action of selling debt, to a debt factoring company.
-Often at
-    a lower cost, but with an immediate payment.
+__Debt Factoring__ is the action of selling debt, to a debt factoring company.
+Often at a lower cost, but with an immediate payment.

-Leasing

-:   is the action of leasing fixed assets instead of buying them.
+__Leasing__ is the action of leasing fixed assets instead of buying them.
 Flexible, but cost more in the long run.

 ## Short, Medium, and Long-Term Finance